metinsaylan/dropdown-menu-widget/readme.txt

 = I found a bug!
 Where do i submit it? =

-You can submit errors and bugs using the [online form](http://shailan.com/contact) on my site OR you can submit via [wordpress support tags here](http://wordpress.org/tags/dropdown-menu-widget).
+Please submit errors, bugs or requests on [Dropdown Menu Widget Github](https://github.com/shailancom/dropdown-menu-widget/issues) page.

 == Screenshots ==